Converting A Shed Into A Chicken Coop

 Raising the height of your chicken’s feeder and waterer will help to keep both free of debris and dirt.
 Try to choose a height that is easy for them to reach without having to stretch too much.
 I like to keep things about 8-10 inches off the ground for full-grown hens.

-In the summer I use a plastic hanging waterer but with the frigid cold temperatures of winter, I prefer to use a thick rubber water bowl.
+In the summer, I use a plastic hanging waterer, but with the frigid cold temperatures of winter, I prefer to use a thick rubber water bowl.

-Water freezes quite easily in the winter and the plastic waterers tend to crack easily when this happens.
-By using the thicker water bowls I can easily bend it to break up the ice and fill it with fresh water.
+Water freezes quite easily in the winter, and the plastic waterers tend to crack easily when this happens.
+By using the thicker water bowls, I can easily bend it to break up the ice and fill it with fresh water.

 You can see why in How To Winterize Your Chicken Coop.

-Step #9.
+Step #10.
 Set up an Outdoor Run

 Even if you plan to free-range your chickens I still highly suggest you build an outside chicken run as well.
 This will allow you to have an area where you know for sure your chickens will all be able to scratch and relax in safety.

 Chickens still like to be outside at dusk when it is starting to get dark.
 They also like to be out first thing in the morning before the sun is up.
+This can be a time when there are quite a few predators out, so having a safe outdoor chicken run for them to browse in is always a good idea.

 It is important to provide a safe run for your chickens so that they cannot get out and predators cannot get in.

-SLCG PRO TIP: When adding a door for you to use be sure it is a high door so your chickens can not fly up over it and get out.
-Ours was a waist-high gate like you see in the photo above.
+SLCG PRO TIP: When adding a door for you to use, be sure it is a high door so your chickens can not fly up over it and get out.
+Ours was a waist-high gate, as you see in the photo above.
+We quickly learned that our chickens could very easily hop up and back down to freedom, making them vulnerable to all sorts of hidden dangers.

 Once you have everything set up inside you can then add in some bedding of your choice.
 I have tried many things over the years in our chicken coop.